You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 It just feels that way when you sweep the floor.

-There’s not really a way to measure “how much” a Pitbull, or any dog really, actually sheds.
-The hair will fall off inside the house, outside the house, in the car, in the bathtub, or anywhere else so actually measuring it would be near impossible.
+There’s no way to measure “how much” a Pitbull, or any dog, actually sheds.
+The hair will fall off inside the house, outside the house, in the car, in the bathtub, or anywhere else, so actually measuring it would be near impossible.

 What is important is to notice if your dog is shedding too much, and “too much” can really only be defined as “more than normal” for your dog.

-Splotches of bald spots or an uneven look to your dog’s coat may indicate an unusual amount of shedding, which can be the result of fleas, stress, sicknesses such as mange, skin infections, and even sunburn.
+Splotches of bald spots or an uneven look to your dog’s coat may indicate an unusual amount of shedding, resulting from fleas, stress, sicknesses such as mange, skin infections, and even sunburn.

-So spend time noticing, if you will, how much Fido sheds normally so you can pick up on when things aren’t normal.
+So spend time noticing how much Fido sheds normally so you can pick up on when things aren’t normal.

 Grooming tips for Pitbulls

-Not much to say here other than bathe and brush regularly.
+Not much to say here other than to bathe and brush regularly.

-Brushing regularly is the single best defense against having a house full of loose Pitbull hair laying around.
+Brushing regularly is the single best defense against having a house full of loose Pitbull hair lying around.

-In the summer months, our pups spend a lot of time beating each other up in the yard so we hose them down pretty frequently.
+In the summer months, our pups spend a lot of time beating each other up in the yard, so we hose them down pretty frequently.
 Brushing at this time is a welcome treat for them.
-We have quite a few brushes around here but the two we use the most are Pet Grooming Gloves (good for cats and dogs) and the HOP Short Hair Dog Brush.
-I prefer the glove approach as it lets me bond with the pups better but I do believe the HOP short hair brush is more effective.
-The silicon side of the brush is kind of like a hair squeegee, if you can imagine that.
+We have quite a few brushes around here, but the two we use the most are Pet Grooming Gloves (good for cats and dogs) and the HOP Short Hair Dog Brush.
+I prefer the glove approach as it lets me bond better with the pups, but I believe the HOP short hair brush is more effective.
+The silicon side of the brush is kind of like a hair squeegee if you can imagine.

 As the weather cools off, the baths are done inside about once a month or so.
-Lord knows sometimes it stretches out more than a month sometimes but we try!
+Lord knows it stretches out more than a month sometimes, but we try!
+Remember, it’s important to use shampoo that is made specifically for dogs, not humans.
+And don’t use dish soap.
 One of the best “anti-shed” shampoos you can buy is TropiClean Lime & Coconut Deshedding Dog Shampoo for Shedding Control – great shampoo, hugely popular with great reviews, and is safe and effective on dogs and cats.

 How to reduce the amount of shedding from your Pitbull

 There are certain foods you can buy that are purported to slow the process but, again, you are fighting against thousands of years of evolution.
-Looks for foods or treats with Omega-3 shedding supplements if you want to give this a go.
-Just keep in mind that it won’t stop shedding but it can help keep your dog’s skin and hair to the point where it sheds less.
+Look for foods or treats with Omega-3 shedding supplements if you want to try this.
+Just remember that it won’t stop shedding, but it can help keep your dog’s skin and hair to the point where it sheds less.

 We do two things to help in this respect.